-This estimate will be based on the costs associated with operating services and consolidation terminals to transport customer demands during a representative period of time, which is referred to as the schedule length, the resulting transportation plan, selected services and resources, to be repeatedly executed during the tactical planning horizon length.
-During this period of time, the carrier must transport a set of customer shipments.
-The geographic (origin and destination locations) and temporal (availability time and due arrival time) attributes of customer shipments are assumed as known.
-However, to ensure decisions (both strategic and tactical) that are robust with respect to customer demands, only the probability distributions for freight volumes are presumed as known.
-In this sense, this research extends the work presented in Crainic et al. (2017), wherein only a point forecast of customer demands was used, and thus a deterministic model solved.
+This estimate will be based on the costs associated with operating services and consolidation terminals to transport customer demands during a representative period of time, which is referred to as the schedule length.
+During this period of time, the carrier must transport a set of customer shipments for which the geographic (origin and destination locations) and temporal (availability time and due arrival time) attributes are assumed to be known.
+However, to ensure decisions (both strategic and tactical) that are robust with respect to customer demand volumes, only probability distributions for freight volumes are presumed as known.
+The resulting transportation plan, including the selected services and resource usages, will be repeatedly executed during the tactical planning horizon.
+As an example, a carrier may forecast that for the coming quarter shipment volumes can vary from one week to the next, but the underlying statistical distributions describing those variations are the same.
+In such a setting, the carrier may wish to derive a single, weekly transportation plan that will be executed each week in the quarter and is able to efficiently accommodate variations in shipment volumes from one week to the next.

 At consolidation terminals in the network, shipments are sorted and consolidated into vehicles that will thus contain shipments from multiple customers, with different shipments potentially having different origins or destinations or both.
 Direct services (no intermediate stops) connect these terminals and specify how vehicles move.
+We note that in this paper we assume a homogeneous fleet of vehicles.
+However, the model we propose can be adapted to heterogeneous fleets.
 A service is thus defined by an origin terminal and a destination terminal, as well as by the time window during which the service will depart from the origin terminal and the time window during which it will arrive at the destination terminal.
+For modes such as rail, a service may only be executed at most once.
+For modes such as trucking, the same service may be executed multiple times (e.g. multiple trucks can dispatch from a terminal at the same time).
 Resources are associated with these services and provide the means to perform them.
 Each resource must be assigned to a "home" terminal.
 We consider a setting wherein each resource operates according to a cyclic route that starts at and returns to its home terminal and enables it to support services.

 Shipments will thus be routed through the service network enabled by resources, being sorted and consolidated at each intermediary terminal on this route.
 Shipment routing also displays a temporal component as the carrier has to decide when a shipment should dispatch from each terminal on its route.
-Indeed, shipments may be held at a terminal for a later-departing service so that it may be possible to perform a better consolidation with later-arriving shipments.
+Indeed, shipments may be held at a terminal for a later-departing service to allow for consolidation with later-arriving shipments.
 Of course the decision to hold a shipment to achieve greater consolidation must be balanced against the need to deliver the shipment at the time the customer expects.
 There are various costs associated with executing a service, including costs associated with terminal operations that support the service and the transportation itself.
 Similarly, there are costs associated with handling a shipment at a terminal.
 Section 4 elaborates on these with the model description.